 You, the Librarian are seated in the latrine, but recall there was only room to stand in the sleeping closet.
 We earlier posited that these were actually the same room.
-A plausible solution is for there to be two connected sections, with the wall of the sleeping section much closer to the hallway.
+A plausible solution is for there to be two connected sections, with the wall of the sleeping section less recessed.
+But are you of reasonable mind?

 To perceive the distance between the divine and the human, it is enough to compare these crude wavering symbols which my fallible hand scrawls on the cover of a book, with the organic letters inside: punctual, delicate, perfectly black, inimitably symmetrical.